KingBain/ghost-based-sensors/README.md

 * A subsequent **analyze** job that generates a detailed forensic report.

 Use this pipeline as a template for your own public CI/CD workflows to harness the full power of GBS within ephemeral runners.

-## What Ghost-Based Sensors Will NOT Do

-* **Prevention or Enforcement:** GBS is strictly focused on visibility and traceability.
-While prevention and active blocking of threats are important, they are outside the scope of this project.
-* **Private Pipeline Support:** Initially, GBS targets publicly accessible code and public CI/CD runners.
-Although GBS could be adapted for private environments, our initial implementation will not cover private pipelines or environments explicitly.
-* **Runner Hardening:** GBS does not harden or secure CI/CD runners themselves; it focuses solely on capturing telemetry and maintaining traceability.

-## How Does it Work?

-GBS will deploy as a containerized sensor, injected into CI pipelines via a custom GitHub Action or Azure Pipeline Task.
-The sensor will:

-1. Automatically activate at the start of each pipeline job.
-2. Collect detailed telemetry data throughout the build and test steps.
-3. Export telemetry logs as artifacts immediately before the ephemeral environment disappears.

 ## Goals and Benefits